-We're looking forward to continuing our mission — restoring more streams, educating more students, and yes, fishing too.
+We're looking forward to continuing our mission — restoring more streams while providing conservation education.
 We often wonder if the seven original volunteers imagined such an active and vibrant chapter.
 We thank them for getting us started, and we invite you to join us – making our environment cleaner, better — one stream at a time.

 Acting for conservation can take on many forms.
 Donate your talent and make an impact in Lancaster County

 With an average monthly membership of more than 800 members, DTU is one of the largest and most active Trout Unlimited chapters not only in Pa but also in the entire country.
 There is a constant need for additional volunteers and donors to continue and expand the work.
 Please contact any Chapter officers or committee chairs to learn about opportunities to get involved

 Want to help out?
 Check out our volunteer page for an overview of opportunities.